South West police unite to combat drug crime

 The community can play a vital role in identifying potential drug-related activity and crime.
 Signs to look for include:

-• suspicious vehicles – criminals often use cars, vans, and other vehicles to traffic drugs, cash, weapons, and vulnerable people.
-If you notice a vehicle repeatedly coming and going at odd times, parked in unusual locations, or being driven suspiciously, take note of the make, model, colour, and registration number.
-Even a small detail could be the key to disrupting a criminal network.
+- suspicious vehicles – criminals often use cars, vans, and other vehicles to traffic drugs, cash, weapons, and vulnerable people.
+If you notice a vehicle repeatedly coming and going at odd times, parked in unusual locations, or being driven suspiciously, take note of the make, model, colour, and registration number and report it.

 If you are concerned or suspect illegal drug activity in your community, report it.
 Your information could be vital in helping a vulnerable victim and preventing drug harm in our communities.